 Not just the product testing, conformity and quantity check, another major factor of inspection results is what’s called an acceptable quality limits (AQL) result.

 QC inspector often apply an AQL standard during inspection to determine the quality of a lot of shipment based on defect findings from random sampling, so before you proceed inspection, choosing the AQL to balance the cost with insight into order quality also important.
-(More: How to choose the correct level for inspection?) below is the interpretation for your product inspection results
+(More: How to choose the correct AQL for inspection?) below is the interpretation for your product inspection results

-About 3 different inspection result to a product inspection
+3 different inspection result to a product inspection

 - “Pass” – Product quality is within pre-determined AQLs, the product has passed any on-site tests required and it meets any other requirements or regulations